Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

         The list of domains to create certificate for.
 To match subdomains under `example.com`, use `*.example.com`.
         Regex pattern is not supported.
 Note this config is only used to match domains, not to specify the Common Name or Subject Alternative Name to create certificates; each domain must have its own certificate.
-        ACME plugin checks this configuration before the presense of certificate in `storage` when serving certificate of a request.
+        The ACME plugin checks this configuration before checking any certificate in `storage` when serving the certificate of a request.
     - name: fail_backoff_minutes
       required: false
       default: 5